bmlt-enabled/bmlt-portal/README.md

+The following configuration values are optional

+its now possible to specify a service body parent, this is usefull for service that have multiple regions in them.

+static $parent_service_body_id = '';

-These are optional and will be added as links to main menu if they exist in the config.
+These will be added as links to main menu if they exist in the config.

 static $bmlt_instructional_manual = 'http://www.crna.org/changes/HowtoUpdateAreaMeetingListings.pdf';